Terroir? And Its Wine …….

 Why would I buy a specific wine to try to find something else??

-At that point, if I want South African wine, I would buy South African and not Italian…..and there are plenty of choices.
+At that point, if I want a South African wine, I will buy a South African and not Italian… and there are plenty of choices.

 But how do we know that what we are tasting is actually true to form, in that the pure characteristics of the grape itself and those of its terroir are being expressed?
 The best way to know, is by tasting continuously.
 We need to keep on experiencing as many examples of grapes and growing regions as we can.
 These experiences permit us to draw comparisons between wines in terms of quality.
 We can learn more about the wines themselves, including their grapes and regions, and we can educate ourselves as to which wines are the best at expressing themselves, indicating good quality and purity.